juju/docs/src/en/charms-offline.md

 network have been deliberately deprived of access to any outside network, the internet in particular.
 This is typically done for security reasons.

-Some select systems, however, may be provided internet access in order to act as intermediaries for necessary services.
+Such a network can also be called a *proxy-restricted environment* since, typically, access is allowed to a few internet-enabled systems that act as intermediaries (proxies) for necessary services.
 In a Juju context, such services would commonly provide access to:

  - charms
- - HTTP-based resources
  - APT packages
+ - Various HTTP-based resources
  - snaps

 This top-level document links to sub-pages that cover the following topics: